matta-ed/drupal-module-auto-menu/README.md

 ## Alternatives

-Should you need to offer users the ability to disable nodes manually in the node form, the Disable Node Menu Item[1] offers this.
+Should you need to offer users the ability to disable nodes manually in the node form on a node-by-node basis, the Disable Node Menu Item[1] offers this.

 ## References